john-ml/stitch/notes.md

   delete both x and y without tracing anything.
 This probably ends up being similar to Tofte-Taplin regions?)

+Delay tracing ==> ok time, bad space
+Eager tracing ==> bad time, ok space

+But: delay tracing 100% => ok time; delay tracing a little bit could be worse if erase pointer metas (may trace more than necessary).

+Let `l` be the set of pointers reachable from relevant live values and `d` be the set of pointers reachable from dying values.

+Is pass 3 completely redundant?
+Right now each pointer must be associated with 2 additional pieces of information:
+- live/dead
+- visited/unvisited

+3-pass algo is:
+1. Traverse l.
+Stop if visited.
+Set visited.
+2. Traverse d.
+Stop if dead or visited.
+Set dead.
+3. Traverse l.
+Stop if unvisited.
+Set unvisited.

+aka
+1. Set l all visited.
+2. Set d - l all dead.
+3. Set l all unvisited.

+Can we alternate between two 2-pass algos?

+Algo 1:
+1. Traverse l.
+Stop if visited.
+Set visited.
+2. Traverse d.
+Stop if dead or visited.
+Set dead.

+Without pass 3, things in l can never die because nothing sets them unvisited.
+For this to work, the 2nd 2-pass algo has to set some things as unvisited.
+After algo 1, visited is partially wrong but dead is correct.
+So the 1st pass can trust the info in dead.
+The only way to make use of this is to mark things as dead:

+1. Traverse d.
+Stop if dead.
+Set dead.

+Visited is only wrong when something currently dying (i.e. in d) has been set visited.
+Since we're traversing the things that are currently dying, we can right all of these wrongs by marking things unvisited as we go:

+1. Traverse d.
+Stop if dead.
+Set dead and unvisited.

+Now dead is wrong and needs to be fixed.
+We have to traverse l and set things live.

+2. Traverse l. ???.
+Set live.

+We need to detect cycles somehow.
+We could mark things as visited as we go...

+2. Traverse l.
+Stop if visited.
+Set visited and live.

+This will fail if "stop if visited" is wrong; i.e. we need v visited ==> everything reachable from v live.

+Well... let's call this invariant I and assume there are no `new`s between the run of algo 1 and algo 2.
+Assume I before any algo runs.

+[I] 1-1 [I] 1-2 [I] 2-1 [I???]
+2-2 [I]

+Does

+1. Traverse d.
+Stop if dead.
+Set dead and unvisited.

+preserve I?
+Well... yeah.
+It can only set things unvisited, which make I hold vacuously.

+So the algos are:

+Algo 1:
+1. Traverse l.
+Stop if visited.
+Set visited.
+2. Traverse d.
+Stop if dead or visited.
+Set dead.

+Algo 2:
+1. Traverse d.
+Stop if dead.
+Set dead and unvisited.
+2. Traverse l.
+Stop if visited.
+Set visited and live.

+The intended invariants for every step are:

+Algo 1:
+1. v visited ==> v ~> w visited and live
+2. ???

+Algo 2:
+1. ???
+2. ???

 Issues:
 - Mutation?

+Need C++ structures:
+- `bitmap`: operations on bitmaps
+- `pool<N>`: mmap'd arena for items of size N + live/dead bitmap